-Annual Flowers Definition
+Annual Plants Definition

-Annuals tend to have more colorful blooms that last longer than the flowers of perennials.
+Flowering annuals tend to have more colorful blooms that last longer than the flowers of perennials.
 Their growing season usually runs from spring to autumn.
 If you want a specific type of annual plant to be a permanent part of your garden, you will need to plant new seeds or seedlings each year.

-Perennial Flowers Definition
+Perennial Plants Definition